happy senior couple relaxing on the sofa at home

 Once you have all the information you need, you have choices:

-You can often head off a debt collector lawsuit by simply communicating with them and working out a solution you can afford.
+You can often head off a debt collector lawsuit by simply communicating with them to work out a solution you can afford.
 Going to court is expensive for collectors, and results aren't guaranteed (unless you fail to show up, which means they automatically win).
-You can try to negotiate a payment plan that allows you to repay the debt in full with affordable payments, or resolve the debt for less than you owe.
+You can try to negotiate a payment plan that allows you to repay the debt in full with affordable payments, or to resolve the debt for less than you owe.

 What happens if you get sued by a credit card company?